nbowisdar/uz_tickets/README.md

 ## Setup with Docker
 1. Create `.env.docker` file from `.env.dist` and fill it.
 2. Create `password.txt` in `db` folder and fill it.
-3. Run docker `docker compose -f compose.yaml -f compose.local.yaml up --build -d`
+3. Run docker `docker compose up --build -d`
 4. Run migrations with `docker compose exec -it db uv run alembic upgrade head`

 ## Setup for local start